braidedlogix/Mayavi_wxPhoenix_py3/docs/source/mayavi/misc.rst

 stack overflow and google are of no help, feel free to ask on the `issue tracker`_.

+If you have questions you could ask on the `Mayavi-users mailing list
+<https://sourceforge.net/p/mayavi/mailman/mayavi-users/>`_.
+This is used by
+some folks and is not too active.
+Another mailing list that may be of use is the `ETS Users mailing list
+<https://groups.google.com/forum/#!forum/ets-users>`_.
+This is a more general
+list where a lot of folks experienced with the Enthought Tool Suite are available.

 Tests for Mayavi
 -----------------